 The left hepatic artery (LHA) is formed when the proper hepatic artery (PHA) bifurcates.
 The hepatic arteries provide 25% of the blood supply and 50% of the oxygen supply to the liver.

-The PHA bifurcates into the left and right hepatic arteries at or before reaching the porta hep...
+The proper hepatic artery bifurcates into the left and right hepatic arteries at or before reac...

 The left triangular ligament is a peritoneal suspensory ligament of the liver.
 It is formed by the fusion of the superior and inferior reflections of the coronary ligament.

 It is shorter than the right triangular ligament and does not separate the left subphrenic space from the subhepatic space.

-Lemmel syndrome is defined as an obstructive jaundice caused by a periampullary duodenal diverticulum compressing the intrapancreatic common bile duct with resultant bile duct dilatation.
+Lemmel syndrome is defined as obstructive jaundice caused by a periampullary duodenal diverticulum compressing the intrapancreatic common bile duct with resultant bile duct dilatation.

-Leptospirosis results from infection of the zoonoses Leptospira spp.
+Leptospirosis results from infection by the zoonotic Leptospira spp.
 The condition can have multiorgan manifestations.
 Commonly affected organs include:

 lung: pulmonary leptospirosis